Qamar30/Website-Blocker/README.md

 # Website-Blocker
-a simple script written in python to block harmful or offensive websites.
+A simple script written in python to block harmful or offensive websites.

 # Installing dependencies
 Installing dependencies is the first thing you want to do.